-• USE : ATV, Some Bike and Hike, Cross Country skiing in winter but get there early before the ATV’s arrive.
+• USE : ATV, Mountain Bike, Hike, Cross Country skiing in winter

 • DESCRIPTION : Small network of roads and trails built primarily for ATV use.
 All users use caution.
 Fast speeds and blind corners can present hazards.
 Major landslide occurred in 2015 which has impacted the trails.